 Cable with connector

 Hence, clients provide details of what they want in their cable assembly and expect the cable assembly to look.
-Also, it is normal to add extra measurements at this stage.
-However, doing so in excess might be increasing the overall cost of producing the cable.
+Also, it is customary to add different measurements at this stage, and however, doing so in excess might be increasing the overall cost of producing the cable.

 At this second stage, the manufacturer advises on the previously received specification for the cable assembly.
 After reviews by experienced personnel, counsels given may differ from the initial design.
-This advice ensures that the assembly has an overall efficiency, especially for the project of its use.
-Hence, an initial excess specification may slow down the project, and as such, clients should avoid doing so.
+This advice ensures that the body has an overall efficiency, especially for the project of its use.
+Hence, an initial excess specification may slow down the project, so clients should avoid doing so.

 Here a producer designs the product before producing it.
-However, they consider quality and cost when design.
+However, they consider quality and cost when designing.
 Sometimes clients can provide their drawings.
 These drawings show how they want their cable assembly to look.
 Then, the manufacturer reviews these drawings.
 As part of their review, they consider Design-for-manufacture.
-Hence, they can suggest changes to the clients where it would be useful.
+Hence, they can suggest changes to the clients where it would be helpful.